 Wildcat conservation status: https://www.iucnredlist.org/search?query=wildcat&searchType=species

-The Wildcat can look different depending on what part of the world it lives in.
+Wildcats can look different depending on what part of the world they live in.
 Most European northern forest-dwelling Wildcats have thick fuzzy coats, at least during the winter months.
 But ones that live in warmer European locales can be spotted, or striped, or uniformly sandy brown.
 They weigh 3-8 kg (6-18 lb) and are 45-80 cm (18-32 in) long.

 The Wildcats in Africa and Asia tend to be leaner and smaller.
 They weigh 2-2.7 kg (4- 17 lb) and are 40-64 cm (16-25 in) long.